devapromix/elinor/README.md

 * Space - Change active group
 * Enter - use item (read scroll/drink potion)

-### 8. In high scores scene:
+### 9. In high scores scene:
 * Esc - Close scene
 * Arrows, Numeric keypad - Select faction/class
 * F - Filter by fraction
 * C - Filter by class

+### 10. In merchant scene:
+* Esc - Close scene
+* Arrows, Numeric keypad - Select an item
+* Space - Change active group
+* Enter - buy/sell item

 ## II.
-Actions of leaders:

-### 1. Warrior:

-### 2. Scout:

-### 3. Mage:

-### 4. Thief:
-* Send Spy - the leader can see the composition and condition of the enemy party's warriors
-* Challenge to Duel - the leader challenges the enemy leader to a duel
-* Poison Wells - the leader poisons all warriors in the enemy party

-### 5. Lord:

-### 6. Templar:
+Current State
+* The game is currently playable and even winnable, but is still in active development with a great deal more content planned.

 ## III.
-Current State
-The game is currently in demo stage with very limited contents and lots of issues to solve and improve.

-## IV.
 Contributing
 Contributions are welcome!
 Please fork this repository and then once you have made and tested your changes, submit a pull request.

-## V. Credits
+## IV.
+Credits
-2018-2025 by Sergiy Tkach (Apromix)
+* Apromix
+* Phomm

 ### Art:
 * Gilgaphoenixignis - https://opengameart.org/users/gilgaphoenixignis
 * Master484 - https://opengameart.org/users/master484
 * The RLTiles - https://rltiles.sourceforge.net/

-Elinor is open source, written in pascal, the full source is available at: https://github.com/devapromix/elinor
+Elinor is open source, written in delphi/pascal, the full source is available at: https://github.com/devapromix/elinor